Roller Shutters Types: Materials, Motors & Smart

 Material Suitability to Different Climates and Environments

-- Aluminum: Highly suitable for urban and dry climates; powder-coating enhances coastal applicability.
+• Aluminum: Suitable for urban and dry climates; powder coating improves coastal performance.

-- Steel: Best for inland areas with proper anti-corrosion treatment; less ideal near the sea unless specialized coatings are used.
+• Steel: Best for inland areas with anti-corrosion treatment; less ideal near the sea unless specially coated.

 Classification by Property and Application Type